 Some people with IBS can suffer from extreme bouts of constipation, followed by diarrhoea.
 To combat this you may be initially prescribed a bulking agent such a Fybogel to soften the stool and bulk up the contents making it easier to pass.
 These may help to regulate bowel movement.
 If a bulking agent doesn’t help then your GP may be able to advise on an alternate laxative to use.

-Probiotics and prebiotics
+Probiotics and Antibiotics

-There have been some studies, which show that probiotics and prebiotics may help to balance the ‘gut flora’, which in turn can help to keep IBS symptoms under control.
+There have been some studies, which show that probiotics and antibiotics may help to balance the ‘gut flora’, which in turn can help to keep IBS symptoms under control.
 In basic terms, probiotics are microscopic bacteria that are found naturally in the bowel.
 You can usually find these as live culture yoghurts, drinks or pills.
 It is best to take advice from your GP or Healthcare Practitioner before starting any treatment.

 Antidepressants